DLinIoTedge/dltrainBook/Model/Load/Readme.md

-# 1. Load Deep learning Network Model which is saved by TF AI Platforn
+# 1. Load DL Network which is saved by TF AI Platforn

           # Load the model